jeffmagill/jeffmagill.dev/content/blog/this-sites-tech-stack-a-developers-experience.md

 I wanted to share some of the challenges and problems I faced when building this website, and how I tackled them.
 If you're diving into Next.js or similar project, you might find this useful.
 I faced several challenges along the way, including:

-**Dynamic Routes vs. Static Generation:** These two concepts seemed at odds at first.
+**Dynamic Routes vs. Static Generation:** These two pillars of modern web development don't always play nice together.
 However, with the help of Next.js's generateStaticParams function, I managed to pre-render all my blog post pages at build time, making the website lightning fast.

 ```typescript
 export const generateStaticParams = async () => {